scottlamb/moonfire-nvr/design/api.md

         *   `onvif_host`
     *   `streams`: a dict of stream type ("main" or "sub") to a dictionary describing the stream:
+        *   `id`: an integer.
+The client doesn't ever need to send the id back in API requests, but stream ids are helpful to know when debugging by reading logs or directly examining the filesystem/database.
         *   `retainBytes`: the configured total number of bytes of completed recordings to retain.
         *   `minStartTime90k`: the start time of the earliest recording for